ObjectBoxPC/olq/README.md

 The program is compatible with C# 1.0 and essentially all implementations of the BCL.

+## Emojicode

+The program is compatible with Emojicode 0.7.0 and later (until Emojicode 1.0 beta 2).

 ## Go

 The program is compatible with Go 1.